SAP-docs/contribution-guidelines/docs/feedback.md

 Remember that the contribution context of providing feedback is about describing a problem or making an observation with the intent to indirectly bring about a change.
 It is not about contributing actual content.
 If you want to contribute content, see [How to Contribute Content](content-contribution/README.md).

-## Engage in the Conversation
+## Engaging in the Conversation

 Feedback in this context is a conversation.
-Be prepare to be engaged, and respond appropriately within the lifetime of the issue.
-Bear in mind that feedback can be subjective, and while your feedback will be taken seriously it may not ultimately result in a change.
+Be prepared to engage, and respond appropriately within the lifetime of the issue.
+Bear in mind that feedback can be subjective, and while your feedback is taken seriously it may not ultimately result in a change.

-While it's important to supply as much information as you can to convey and contextualize your feedback, you should also use the conversational aspect of an issue to add more information if you feel it's required, to help your correspondents understand what you see as the issue.
+While it's important to supply as much information as you can to convey and contextualize your feedback, you should also use the conversational aspect of an issue to add more information if you feel it's required.
+This helps your correspondents understand what you see as the issue.

 ## Lifetime of an Issue

-An issue will remain in consideration as long as it is in the "Open" status.
+An issue remains in consideration as long as it's in the "Open" status.
 When an issue is moved to the "Closed" status, this signifies that either a change has been implemented, or no change was deemed necessary.
-Either way, the outcome will be clear in the issue, when closed.
+Either way, the outcome is clear in the issue, when closed.